RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-23-Invoke-Ping.md

 A few years back, Boe Prox wrote [a great article](http://learn-powershell.net/2012/05/10/speedy-network-information-query-using-powershell/) on using runspaces to speed up network information queries.
 I mashed together some of Boe's code with some crude duct tape, and rolled out the first iteration of [Invoke-Parallel](https://github.com/RamblingCookieMonster/Invoke-Parallel).
 Sergei Vorobev contributed a number of helpful ideas, including adding Pester tests and [automated testing through AppVeyor](https://ramblingcookiemonster.wordpress.com/2015/02/25/fun-with-github-pester-and-appveyor/).

+Invoke-Parallel is like a mashup of Foreach-Object and Invoke-Command.
+You can use it to run a script block against a collection of objects (like foreach), and it does it incredibly quickly, but you need to be wary that runspaces are fairly independent.
+You need to consciously pass in variables and load modules as needed (like Invoke-Command).

 ![Invoke-Parallel](/images/invoke-ping/InvokeParallel.png)

 Pretty good!
 I can live with 45 seconds, but it's pretty bare bones, and it's not abstract enough.
 What if I want to test remote registry, remote RPC, SMB, or other connectivity?